-- There is an overhead control field, or remote portals are obstructed by links: You’ll have to drop the field or links by attacking anchor portal(s).
+- Remote portals are obstructed by links: You’ll have to drop the links by attacking anchor portal(s).
 If the field or links are friendly, you’ll need to use flip cards.

 - Remote portal candidates are out of range: Upgrade the portal or install link amps.